Student Visa UK

 Student Visa extensions are possible for students in certain circumstances.
 Currently, it’s also possible for the old Tier 4 (General) Student Visa to be extended too.

-In order to extend the visa, the following must apply:
+In order to extend the student visa in UK, the following must apply:

 - Must be in the UK on a Student Visa or Tier 4 (General) Student Visa